-The Gluzberg team is no stranger to Corktown.
+The Gluzberg team is no stranger to managing property in Corktown.
 We have always had a strong presence in this thriving Toronto neighbourhood because we recognize its sparkling personality and trendy architecture.

 This formerly under-valued, somewhat derelict chunk of the city is now pulsing with growth and energy.
 There’s a cool urban vibe, a feeling of youth, change, renewal and the birth of a burgeoning community.
 Everywhere you look, new condominium complexes are being built, with new businesses opening to serve them.
 The stunning Cooper Koo Family YMCA, a legacy building from the 2015 PanAm Games, sits at the heart of the Canary District, with its ultra-

 modern neighbour The George—George Brown College’s first Toronto residence building.
 The 18-acre Corktown Common park and trails offers up excellent green-space in the midst of this hip urban ‘hood, and the very cool Distillery District is a just a short walk away.

 For the past ten years, Corktown has been the site of massive change and revitalization.
 Tiny renovated row houses and workers cottages are hot properties, and new high/mid-rise condominium complexes are breathing life into this formerly neglected area of the city.
 Store fronts and industrial warehouse space are increasingly being transformed into mixed use live/work units.
 With its close proximity to the downtown core, the area will continue to attract young urban professionals, as well as new businesses to serve them.
 Expect this currently more affordable area of the city to see significant increases in property values.

 Top 3 languages

 With nearby access to the Don Valley Parkway, the Gardiner Expressway and Lake Shore Boulevard, getting in and out of the city is easy for Corktown drivers.